web3-identity/conflux-pay-sdk-go/docs/ServicesMakeOrderReq.md

 ### NewServicesMakeOrderReq

-`func NewServicesMakeOrderReq(amount int32, description string, timeExpire int32, tradeProvider string, tradeType string, ) *ServicesMakeOrderReq`
+`func NewServicesMakeOrderReq(amount int32, appName string, description string, timeExpire int32, tradeProvider string, tradeType string, ) *ServicesMakeOrderReq`

 NewServicesMakeOrderReq instantiates a new ServicesMakeOrderReq object This constructor will assign default values to properties that have it defined,